Linuxfabrik/monitoring-plugins/fah-stats/README.md

-# Check "fah-team-stats" - Overview
+# Check "fah-stats" - Overview

-Returns information about a specific team at Folding@Home.
+Returns information about a specific team or donor at Folding@Home.

 No need to run this every minute (depends on your number of team members and/or active CPUs).